behavior-in-the-wild/web-experience-benchmark/harness/README.md

 ## Output:
 ID, N Patch File(s)

-### evaluate.sh
-for repo in repos.csv:
-    Host N+1 (Baseline, N Patches)      --> Calculate Baseline for the sake of consistency (because it's a new machine) Calculate CWV for N+1

-git diff at the end.

-- no if/else logic?
-- check how the contract works in swe-bench etc.
-- how will the final eval / cwv scores be calculated?
-- start with 1 repo... and make e2e loop

 #### MAKE SURE TO RUN BEFORE EXECUTING EVALUATE.sh:
 export AIDER_YES=true
 export AIDER_NO_COLOR=true
 export AIDER_NO_AUTO_COMMITS=true

-2,anshumanjadiya1102/anshumanjadiya1102.github.io,04beabaea44311a728fa66238d5613102334b51b,REPO_SNAPSHOTS/anshumanjadiya1102__04beabaea44311a728fa66238d5613102334b51b.zip,host_files/host_static_html.sh,7516.0,0.02615457,33.3,237.3333,1.9667